 Figure 14: Using a Development (staging) Branch

 ii.
-Verification and Validation Plan
+Verification and Validation Plan √

 Verifying and validating project components before they are added to the system is paramount in ensuring the quality of the system in its entirety.

 The following procedures are intended to help maintain project quality and professionalism of system components